Quenched entanglement harvesting: Acknowledgements

 \section{Acknowledgements}

+We thank an anonymous referee for helpful presentational comments.
 This work was supported in part by the Natural Sciences and Engineering Research Council of Canada.
 The work of JL was supported by United Kingdom Research and Innovation Science and Technology Facilities Council [grant numbers ST/S002227/1, ST/T006900/1 and ST/Y004523/1].
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising.